aryanGupta-09/aryanGupta-09/README.md

 Hey there 👋 I'm Aryan
 ============================

-I’m a passionate software developer with a solid background in computer science and web technologies.
-I specialize in creating impactful web solutions with a focus on UI/UX design, data management, and high-performance systems.
-Experienced in building and maintaining RESTful APIs, and applying Agile methodologies for iterative development.
+I’m a passionate software developer with a solid background in computer science and web technologies, specializing in creating impactful web solutions.
+Focused on UI/UX design, data management, and building high-performance systems, I have experience in developing and maintaining RESTful APIs, with an emphasis on applying Agile methodologies for iterative development.

-I prioritize collaboration, maintainable code, and efficient workflows, with strong skills in Git and version control.
-Always eager to contribute to mission-driven projects and explore new opportunities for growth and innovation.
+Collaboration, maintainable code, and efficient workflows are top priorities for me, supported by strong skills in Git and version control.
+I’m committed to contributing to mission-driven projects and always seeking new opportunities for growth and innovation.

 Let’s connect and create something exceptional together!

 <!-- * 🖥️  See my [Portfolio](https://aryangupta09.netlify.app/) -->